Understanding how decentralized finance creates recursive leverage that amplifies Bitcoin's price movements in both directions.

 DeFi lending protocols enable a powerful feedback loop that amplifies Bitcoin price movements:

-Result: A 10% price increase doesn't just create 10% gains for leveraged holders - it enables more borrowing capacity, which funds more buying, which pushes price higher.
-This is why crypto bull markets can be so explosive.
+Result: A 10% price increase doesn't just create 10% gains for leveraged holders — it enables more borrowing capacity, which funds more buying, which pushes price higher.
+This is why Bitcoin bull markets can be so explosive.

 The same mechanism that amplifies gains creates devastating crashes when price falls: